|

 fighting each other and then they thought it was the best solution.

+So you think they acted in good faith?
 Not in good faith.
 The best solution would have been to strengthen

 the